twigglits/who-aids-prop/README.md

     the following commands **before** loading the `RSimpactCyan` package:

         Sys.setenv(PATH=paste("/Users/me/simpactcyan/build",Sys.getenv("PATH"),sep=":"))
-        Sys.setenv(DYLD_LIBRARY_PATH="/Users/me/anaconda/lib")
         Sys.setenv(PYTHONPATH="/Users/me/simpactcyan/python")
         Sys.setenv(SIMPACT_DATA_DIR="/Users/me/simpactcyan/data/")
+        Sys.setenv(DYLD_LIBRARY_PATH="/Users/me/anaconda/lib")

-    The first line makes sure that the `RSimpactCyan` will be able to locate the compiled executables.
+    The first line makes sure that `RSimpactCyan` will be able to locate the compiled executables.
 The second line makes sure that the Python module that's stored in that directory will be found.
-The last line tells the library where the data files can be found.
+The third line tells the library where the data files can be found.
 Note that the data directory needs to end with a single `/`.
+The last line makes sure that the executable can find the GSL and TIFF libraries which are stored in the Anaconda directory structure.

     Only after these lines have been set can you load the library: